-5 Books Like Restart (Children Realistic Fiction)
+7 Books Like Restart (Children Realistic Fiction)

 1. Front Desk

 Front Desk is a middle-grade book that follows ten-year-old Mia Tang.
 Mia and her family are immigrants from China.
 They moved to America to pursue a better life, but things haven’t necessarily worked out that way for them.
 They are currently living and working in a motel for next to nothing.
-Mia’s parents also have to be careful because they hide immigrants in the motel.
+Mia’s parents must also be careful because they hide immigrants in the motel.
 If the owner, Mr. Yao, finds out, things could go bad for them.

 Then you have Mia’s school life.
 She has to deal with the secrets of living and working in a motel and only two Asians in a predominantly white school.
 Mia also wants to be a writer, but her mother disapproves because English will always be a second language.
 Mia’s mother wants her to focus on maths.
 The plot of this novel is very much a slice of life.
 There isn’t a clear plot of the progression of Mia’s life.
 Also, there are so many book segments, so it was switched from motel to school life.